hanjoongcho/aaf-easypassword/README.md

 Easy Password is password management application.
 This application uses pattern locks to manage information that requires security.

+# Precautions
+Can be exposed to brute-force attacks if Realm db files are hijacked.

 # Support Features
 ```
 01. Application lock with pattern